timescale/timescaledb/tsl/src/continuous_aggs/README.md

 entries that are outside the refresh window.
 Subsequently, if the refresh window does not match any invalidations, there is nothing to refresh either.

+## Distribution of functions across files
+common.c
+This file contains the functions common in all scenarios of creating a continuous aggregates.

+create.c
+This file contains the functions that are directly responsible for the creation of the continuous aggregates, like creating hypertable, catalog_entry, view, etc.

+finalize.c
+This file contains the specific functions for the case when continous aggregates are created in old format.

+materialize.c
+This file contains the functions directly dealing with the materialization of the continuous aggregates.

+repair.c
+The repair and rebuilding related functions are put together in this file